datatrans/docs.pci-proxy.com/forward.md

 > Note: In test mode, only test credit cards are allowed.
 For testing purposes, you will need our [test credit cards](https://www.datatrans.ch/showcase/test-cc-numbers).
 Learn more about [live mode and testing](live_mode-test.html).

+#### Add a Receiver to your Sandbox

+Check out our Guides and we will show you have to add a receiver in a few steps.

 #### Supported 3rd parties